 - MDiv & Juris Doctor (JD) with The University of Chicago Law School

-- MDiv & Master of Social Work (MSW) with The University’s School of Social Service Administration
+- MDiv & Master of Social Work (MSW) with The University of Chicago Crown Family School of Social Work, Policy, and Practice

 The AMRS is designed for those practicing other professions (e.g. law, medicine, business, education, journalism, the arts), or those looking to develop a broad basis of understanding in religious studies.
 Students may enroll either full or part time.